mmisc/sql-injection-101/www/slides/content.md

 # Yes, you should care!

-- Attacker can login with password
+- Attacker can login without password
 - Attacker is not limited to current table
-- SQL allows so 'concatenate' two query result tables with [UNION](http://www.w3schools.com/sql/sql_union.asp)
+- SQL allows to 'concatenate' two query result tables with [UNION](http://www.w3schools.com/sql/sql_union.asp)

 ---

 ## More about Zwitscher

-- [Zwitscher](../zwitscher/) does not only have a table for the message but also a table for its users
+- [Zwitscher](../zwitscher/) hasa table for its users
-- We know its name as well as its field names
+- We know its name as well as the names of its fields
 <br />
 <br />
 - Table name: *user*